php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-tap"></a>
 #### `tap()` {.collection-method}

-The `tap` method passes the collection to the given callback, allowing you to "tap" into the collection at a specific point and do something with the items while not affecting the collection itself.
-The collection is then returned by the `tap` method:
+The `tap` method passes the collection to the given callback, allowing you to "tap" into the collection at a specific point and do something with the items while not affecting the collection itself:

     collect([2, 4, 3, 1, 5])
         ->sort()
         ->tap(function ($collection) {
-            Log::debug('Values after sorting', $collection->values()->all());
+            Log::debug('Values after sorting', $collection->values()->toArray());
         })
         ->shift();